bruhathisp/dsa_java/List_Problems/Week1.md

 ### 2. Product of Array Except Self

 **Problem Statement:** Given an integer array `nums`, return an array `answer` such that `answer[i]` is equal to the product of all the elements of `nums` except `nums[i]`.
-You must write an algorithm that runs in O(n) time and without using the division operation citeturn0search1.
+You must write an algorithm that runs in O(n) time and without using the division operation citeturn0search1.

 **Approach:**

 Compute the product of all elements to the left and right of each index.
 Traverse the array twice: once from left to right to compute the left products, and once from right to left to compute the right products.
-Multiply the left and right products to get the final result.
+Multiply the left and right products to get the final result.

-**Time Complexity:** O(n), where n is the length of `nums`.
+**Time Complexity:** O(n), where n is the length of `nums`.

-**Space Complexity:** O(1), as the output array does not count as extra space.
+**Space Complexity:** O(1), as the output array does not count as extra space.

 **Java Code:**